Charanm008/Disaster-Relief-Resource-Distribution/README.md

 * **Geospatial Integration:** Prioritizing not just by urgency, but by proximity to distribution hubs.

 ---
-**Developed by CHARAN MANTHENA.** *Developed to support ethical and efficient humanitarian aid distribution.*
+**Developed by Charan Manthena.** *Developed to support ethical and efficient humanitarian aid distribution.*